hashPirate/3D-HeightMap-Renderer/README.md

 # 3D-HeightMap-Renderer
-Given a grayscale heightmap image rendering it in 3D with a keyboard controllable camera
+Given a grayscale heightmap image rendering it in 3D with a keyboard controllable camera and toggleable wireframe.

 # Overview
 The 3D Heightmap Renderer is a Python-based application that visualizes grayscale heightmap images as interactive 3D terrains using OpenGL.
 Users can navigate the terrain with a keyboard-controllable camera, switch between rendering modes, and customize various aspects of the view to explore landscapes from all angles.